egonl/PortionOfScreen/README.md

 # Portion of Screen
 ### Share a portion of your screen in Microsoft Teams
-_Portion of Screen_ is a lightweight and very resource friendly Windows application that enables you to share a part of your screen in video conferencing apps that only support full screen or just a single window.
+_Portion of Screen_ is a lightweight Windows application that enables you to share a part of your screen in video conferencing apps that only support full screen or just a single window.

 #### Usage
 - Start _PortionOfScreen.exe_ and position its window over the part of the screen that you want to share.